Beef Stroganoff

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

-• Mushrooms: I love using baby bella mushrooms and prefer pre-sliced to make this recipe come together quickly.
-You could also purchase them whole and slice the mushrooms or use white button mushrooms instead.
+• Mushrooms: I use baby bella mushrooms and prefer pre-sliced to make this recipe come together quickly.
+You could also buy them whole and slice the mushrooms or use white button mushrooms instead.

 • Apple cider vinegar: Once the mushrooms and onions have caramelized, use the vinegar to deglaze the pan and pick up all the tidbits from the bottom.
 It also adds a sharp tanginess that soaks into the mushrooms.